JiHong88/suneditor/README.md

                   It can also be used when there is another fixed toolbar at the top.
                   Set to 0, '0px', '50px', etc.
                   If set to -1 or false or null to turn off.        default: 0 {Number|String|Boolean}
+iframe          : Content will be placed in an iframe and isolated from the rest of the page.  default: false {Boolean}
+fullPage        : Allows the usage of HTML, HEAD, BODY tags and DOCTYPE declaration.  default: false {Boolean}

 // Display-------------------------------------------------------------------------------------------------------
 display         : The display property of suneditor.                default: 'block' {String}